hzhou/output_c/README.md

     In doubt?
 Just use straight C syntax.
 ```

+Explain: I assume you understand how MyDef generally works. `basic_frame` is a subcode defined in `std_c.def`, automatically included for module c.
+It included a definition of `main` function and puts your `main` code inside.
+For other `c` code, simply drop `basic_frame` or use a custom frame code of yours.

 Remember, you are writing C code.
 So read `test.c` for what you have wrote.

 * For-loops